 The iPFT will take place in a special procedure room.
 The nurse or assistant will be joined by the doctor and a respiratory therapist.
 The nurse will apply monitors to continuously watch your child’s heart rate, breathing rate, blood pressure and oxygen level during the test.
 These monitors will not hurt.

 The most important role of a parent or guardian during the test is to help your child stay calm and relaxed.
 The best way to help your child stay calm is for you to stay calm.

-If your child has any special needs or health issues you feel the doctor or nurse performing the test needs to know about, please call the Division of Pulmonary Medicine, Allergy and Immunology at Children’s Hospital of Pittsburgh before the test and ask to speak with a nurse.
+If your child has any special needs or health issues you feel the doctor or nurse performing the test needs to know about, please call the Division of Pulmonary Medicine, Allergy and Immunology at UPMC Children’s before the test and ask to speak with a nurse.
 It is important to notify us in advance about any special needs.